1.0 SOCIAL FRATERNITIES AND SORORITIES

 1.01(b) May not request an appropriated budget from the Students' Association

-1.01(f) May not request a copy code from Student Activities
+1.01(e) May not request a copy code from Student Involvement

-1.02 RECRUITMENT Recruitment (also known as Membership Intake Process) is defined as any contact between fraternity and sorority affiliated and non-affiliated students, the intent of which is to pledge or solicit affiliation of the non-affiliated student to a particular fraternity or sorority.
+1.02 RECRUITMENT Recruitment is defined as any contact between fraternity and sorority affiliated and non-affiliated students, the intent of which is to solicit affiliation of the non-affiliated student to a particular fraternity or sorority.

 1.02(a) RECRUITMENT CONTACT